EleutherAI/lm-evaluation-harness/lm_eval/tasks/bluebench/README.md

 # BlueBench Benchmark

 BlueBench is an open-source benchmark developed by domain experts to represent required needs of Enterprise users.

-It is constructed using state-of-the-art benchmarking methodologies to ensure validity, robustness, and efficiency.
+It is constructed using state-of-the-art benchmarking methodologies to ensure validity, robustness, and [efficiency](https://arxiv.org/abs/2308.11696v5) by utilizing [unitxt](https://github.com/IBM/unitxt)'s abilities for dynamic and flexible text processing.

 As a dynamic and evolving benchmark, BlueBench currently encompasses diverse domains such as legal, finance, customer support, and news.
 It also evaluates a range of capabilities, including RAG, pro-social behavior, summarization, and chatbot performance, with additional tasks and domains to be integrated over time.

 ### Groups, Tags, and Tasks